 25 Oct Catch Up by the Coffee Machine – Dyan Letts

-Roshini, from the Avamore Marketing team, conducted an interview with Dyan over a cup of coffee to get to know more about her time at Avamore so far.
+Roshini, from the Avamore Marketing team, conducted this Catch Up by the Coffee Machine feature with Dyan Letts to know more about her time at Avamore so far.
 They covered her move into a new working environment and, gained a more in-depth insight into life as an Underwriter at Avamore.

 What were your first impressions of Avamore?